 Most of the downtime cost is attributed to lost revenue and employee productivity.
 The biggest trouble-makers for business computer networks?
 Equipment failures and network interruptions.
 The octopus-like tentacles of a network outage have serious consequences.
 Your servers, applications, and devices may be working perfectly, but they can’t communicate with each other when the network is down.
 The result is a whole lot of employees sitting around staring at each other until they can get back to work.
 Ouch.
 Aside from lost time and output, you’ll also have the pleasure of dealing with frustrated staff.

 What can a CEO do to make these problems go away?
 Either hire an in-house IT team or engage a Managed Service Provider (MSP) to take care of problems before they start.
 The current salary of a quality network engineer averages around $78-$109K annually.
 Depending on the size and needs of your organization, you may need quite a few staffers at this skill level.
 In addition, this team must be willing to provide user support and daily grunt tasks that many engineers feel is beneath their pay grade.

 The Five Most Common Computer Network Issues for Businesses

 Before our imaginations run away with all the possible IT disasters let’s look at the most common computer network problems for any size business:

 1. Using Outdated Hardware or Software

-Equipment and software that isn’t updated or patched on a regular basis leave your network wide open for infiltration for social engineering attacks.
+Equipment and software that isn’t updated or patched on a regular basis leave your network wide open for attackers.
 Maintaining current anti-virus licenses, spam blockers, and spyware blocking software on all network machines adds another layer of protection.
 This step is often left to the user who may or may not heed the repeat desktop alerts to shut down and install critical updates.
 Oversight of this function by technical professionals is highly recommended.

 On top of the potential attacks, outdated software simply does not function as well.
 Vendors often stop upgrading old software leaving users stuck to deal with bugs themselves.